Feeling State Protocol

 This is the EMDR protocol that I use for relapse prevention and eating disorders in remission.

-The FSAP breaks the fixation between feeling and behavior.
+The FSP breaks the fixation between feeling and behavior.
 This fixation is the cause of addictions.
-By identifying the exact feeling and behavior, the fixation can be processed using a modified form of the ‘EMDR protocol.
+By identifying the exact feeling and behavior, the fixation can be processed using a modified form of the EMDR protocol (FSAP).
 Once the fixation is broken, there are no further cravings or urges that have to be controlled or behavior that has to be managed.
 In fact the person is able to perform the behavior as appropriate.

 Because any feeling can become fixated with any behavior, identifying the exact feeling and behavior are crucial steps in the FSAP procedure.
 For example, shopping has many different sub-behaviors such as going into the store, having people wait on you, trying on clothes, buying the items etc. any one of these parts of shopping may be behavior that creates the most intense positive feeling.
 The behavior that creates the most intense positive feeling is the particular behavior that has to be identified.

 Once the exact feeling and behavior has been identified then a modified form of EMDR is used to process the fixation.
 The entire process usually requires 5-6 sessions, spaced over several months.
-The exact number of sessions varies due to the fact that more than one feeling may become fixated with the same behavior in order to completly eliminate the compulsive fixations, all the feelings must be processed.
+The exact number of sessions varies due to the fact that more than one feeling may become fixated with the same behavior in order to completely eliminate the compulsive fixations, all the feelings must be processed.

-- Identify the exact behavior that has the most intense positive feeling.|
+|1.||We will identify the exact behavior that has the most intense positive feeling.|

 |2.||We will identify the exact feeling that underlies that behavior.|

 |3.||A modified form of EMDR is utilized to break the connection between the feeling and behavior.|

 |4.||We will process the negative beliefs that underlie the compulsive fixation are processed.|

 For a more complete description of the FSAP, please read the article written by Dr. Miller called The Feeling-Sate Theory of Impulse-Control Disorders and the Impulse-Control Disorder Protocol.
 Please visit his website for more information: www.fsaprotocol.com